 9. Existing Master Plans Identified as PDDs (Planned Development Districts).
 In order to recognize existing approvals, PDDs identified on the initial zoning map may be built out in accordance with their approved master plans approved prior to the effective date of this SLDC.

+i.
+Bishop’s Lodge Resort is a Planned Development (PD-5) in accordance with Section 8.10 of the SLDC.
+This designation allows the property owner to develop the property in accordance with the approved Master Plan for the property.

 a.
 Expansion of existing PDDs.
 Nonresidential structures within an existing PDD may expand up to twenty-five [percent] (25%) under a conditional use permit.

-9.5.4 TCD Overlay Zones.
+9.5.4 TCD Overlay Zones Tesuque Rural Commercial Overlay zones address special siting, use, and compatibility issues requiring regulations that supplement or supplant those found in the underlying zoning districts.
+If Rural Commercial Overlay zone regulation conflicts with any standard of the underlying zone, the standard of the Rural Commercial Overlay zone shall govern.

 9.5.4.1 Tesuque Rural Commercial Overlay (TCD O-RC); Purpose.
 The Rural Commercial Overlay is intended to support the needs of the community and to retain the predominantly residential character of the Village.
 Commercial uses that are small in scale are appropriate within this overlay zone in order to support the development of the village as a mix of residential and commercial.
 Commercial development should support local employment and provide local services which do not disrupt the quiet of the Village and promote self-sufficiency for the community.

 1. Location.
-The Tesuque Rural Commercial Overlay district is identified on the Official Zoning Map.
+The existing Tesuque Rural Commercial Overlay subdistricts are identified on the Official Zoning Map.
 The TCD Rural Commercial Overlay includes two subdistricts: Area A and Area B:

 2. TCD O-RC Area A. Area A is centrally located within the village core and covers lots or portions of lots with established historic commercial land uses.
-Area A Subdistrict has frontage on Bishops Lodge Road and/or Tesuque Village Road.
+Tesuque Rural Commercial Overlay Area A Subdistrict has frontage on Bishops Lodge Road and/or Tesuque Village Road.
 The area is envisioned to continue as mixed-use village area supporting neighborhood scale retail and commercial uses, community facilities and open space.

 a.
 Uses permitted, conditional, accessory and prohibited as regulated in the base zoning districts, with exceptions identified below: